markkhoo/Contextual-Twit/README.md

 - Twitter API - returns a collection of relevant Tweets matching a specified query
 - GitBash - for cloning repository and pushing code to GitHub
 - GitHub - holds repository that deploys to GitHub Pages
-- bCrypt - Used for password security
+- bcrypt - Used for password security
 - React Promise tracker - Used to track a promise and wait until it is resolved -React-Loader-Spinner - Used on the client side to render a loading icon while a promise is resolved
 - React-flexible-sliding-menu - Used to create the toggle menu

 # Summary

 Contextual Twit is a tool that can get the most recent tweets by any topic and help you find insight with sentiment analysis.
 With this app, the user can see trending topics on Twitter.
-They can also search for a topic on Twitter and the app will render charts and data based on said search that analyzes the sentiment of the general public on that specific topic.
-This app can be used by companies and individuals for marketing, research, development etc. This file contains code that was created using Javascript, React and Node.js.
+Users can also search Tweets by query and the app will display an visualized sentiment analysis powered by [IBM Watson](https://www.ibm.com/watson/services/tone-analyzer/) and [VADER Sentiment](https://pypi.org/project/vaderSentiment/).
+This app can help companies and individuals for marketing research, development, etc. Visit the application [HERE](https://tranquil-castle-82838.herokuapp.com/).

 ## Code Snippet
 ```javascript